vltmedia/TaxButler/README.md

 A Chrome Extension to help you download your Amazon and Paypal orders per page to a combined JSON or CSV file.

+# Installation:
+1. Download a release from Github.
+2. Unzip it somewhere on your pc.
+3. [Follow These Instructions from there](https://ui.vision/howto/install-chrome-extension-from-file) to install the unpacked extension.

 # Usage:
 ## Amazon
 1. Go to an Order page you want to take a snaphot of.